dekadentno/poor-mans-firebase-backup/README.md

 Backup your Firebase Realtime database and send the dump to your email.

 ## Running locally

+To authenticate a service account and authorize it to access Firebase services, you must generate a private key file in JSON format.

+To generate a private key file for your service account:
+1. In the Firebase console, open Settings > Service Accounts.
+2. Click Generate New Private Key, then confirm by clicking Generate Key.
+3. Securely store the JSON file containing the key and rename it to `service_account.json`

 ```bash
 # install requirements
 pip3 install -r requirements.txt